 Established in January 2002, the National Institute for Communicable Diseases (NICD) came into being following the restructuring of the public sector medical laboratory services of South Africa and the creation of the National Health Laboratory Service (NHLS) from the previous South African Institute for Medical Research (SAIMR) and various governmental and provincial laboratories.
 The NICD has programs on all communicable diseases, including virology, microbiology, parasitology, and entomology laboratories to create a comprehensive public health communicable diseases institution.

 The NICD also serves as a WHO reference laboratory in a multiplicity of areas, including HIV, TB, Polio and Measles, Severe Bacterial Infections and Zoonotic Diseases.
 It is home to the only accredited BSL4 facility on the continent.
-Shabir Madhi, the Site Director, is also the Executive Director of the National Institute for Communicable Diseases (NICD) in South Africa.
+Prof Shabir Madhi, the Site Director, is also Professor of Vaccinology at the University of Witwatersrand, Director of the MRC Respiratory and Meningeal Pathogens Research Unit, and DST/NRF South African Research Chair of Vaccine Preventable Diseases.
 Even prior to the Site Director assuming the role of Director at NICD, RMPRU has collaborated closely with the NICD on epidemiology and vaccine-related studies.

 The Wits Health Consortium is a Company of the University of the Witwatersrand, Johannesburg (South Africa) under its Faculty of Health Sciences.
 WHC provides the University of the Witwatersrand with a legal framework to guide operations of research and other activities necessary to support its academic objectives.
 WHC offers a range of additional products and services to researchers at the University, encouraging academics to operate their entities along entrepreneurial lines with strong investigator ownership.